Assassination of Jovenel Moïse: Planning

 Haitian National Police Chief Léon Charles said that Sanon had arrived in Haiti in June via a plane and had contacted two other people behind the plot.
 The attackers were initially contracted to guard him, but later were tasked with executing an arrest warrant against President Moïse, so that he could be legally replaced as president.
 Charles added that he had recruited some of the attackers through CTU Security, and 22 more were recruited later.
+Per the American prosecutors, Wendelle Coq Thélot, a former judge of the Supreme Court of Haiti, had gained the backing of the conspirators in Florida to become the president of Haiti in place of Sanon in June 2021, and apparently signed a document requesting arrest of Moïse, which was delivered by Solages to Intragio on 28 June.

-According to Charles, one of the suspects, Joseph Felix Badio, who is a former employee of the Haitian government, had assisted the attackers by renting a home to them near President Moïse's home.
-Reynaldo Corvington, who is the owner of the Haitian security company "Corvington Courier & Security Service", had provided them with lodgings and sirens for their cars with the help of one of the assailants.
-Former Haitian Senator John Joël Joseph was also stated by Charles to be a mastermind of the plot, furnishing the attackers with weapons and organizing meetings.
+According to Charles, one of the suspects, Joseph-Félix Badio, who is a former employee of the Haitian government, assisted the attackers by renting a home to them near President Moïse's home.
+Reynaldo Corvington, who is the owner of the Haitian security company "Corvington Courier & Security Service", provided them with lodgings and sirens for their cars with the help of one of the assailants.
+Former Haitian Senator John Joël Joseph was also identified by Charles as a mastermind of the plot, furnishing the attackers with weapons and organizing meetings.

 According to the complaint filed by the United States Department of Justice, the suspects had been training in Haiti for several weeks, according to interviews with them and images from electronic devices.
-The suspects have also stated that they originally only planned to kidnap Moïse two weeks before the assassination when he returned from Turkey, but were forced to call it off as they did not receive the signal to carry it out.
+The suspects also stated that they originally only planned to kidnap Moïse two weeks before the assassination when he returned from Turkey, but were forced to call it off as they did not receive the signal to carry it out.
 They also planned to have Fantom 509, a gang consisting of disgruntled former police officers, kidnap Moïse, but later decided against it.
 One of the arrested suspects stated that they planned to capture him at the Toussaint Louverture International Airport and flee Haiti with him, but had to cancel the operation as they were unable to charter a private plane.
 He was however told on 6 July that the plan had changed and they were to kill Moïse instead.

 Per leaked audio confessions obtained by Noticias Caracol, the suspected assailants admitted their involvement to the Haitian police: that shortly before the operation, they had been ordered by one of the masterminds to kill Moïse and everyone in his home, and had also been told to loot the money stashed there.
 They were also told to flee to the Presidential Palace, where the new President of Haiti would be sworn in, and that they thought the police would protect them.
 According to information retrieved by The New York Times, some of the suspects also stated that retrieving Moïse's list, which contained names of the corrupt elite involved in the drug trade, was a main objective of theirs.